myherik/Portfolio2/README.md

 - Password hashing (more secure login)
 - Google authentication (option of google login)
+- Snake kills itself if hitting its own body

 ## Screenshots of end product and output
 ___